kuzudb/kuzu/tools/wasm/README.md

-# Kùzu-Wasm
+# Kuzu-Wasm
-Kùzu-Wasm is the official WebAssembly build of Kùzu in-process property graph database management system.
+Kuzu-Wasm is the official WebAssembly build of Kuzu in-process property graph database management system.
-Kùzu is an embeddable property graph database management system built for query speed and scalability.
+Kuzu is an embeddable property graph database management system built for query speed and scalability.
-Please visit [Kùzu website](https://kuzudb.com) for more information.
-Kùzu-Wasm enables the following:
+Please visit [Kuzu website](https://kuzudb.com) for more information.
+Kuzu-Wasm enables the following:

 - Fast, in-browser graph analysis without ever sending data to a server
 - Strong data privacy guarantees, as the data never leaves the browser